rragasa/react-basics-bootcamp/tasks/Step3.md

 </div>
 ```

-4. Add this new template Array to the main template and return it:
+4. Add this new JSX template Array to the main template and return it:

 ```
 <form name="participants-names">